WebAssembly/component-model/design/mvp/Async.md

-The "current task" is modelled in the Canonical ABI's Python code by implicitly threading the `Task` object created by [`canon_lift`] through all the `async def` Python functions transitively called by `canon_lift`.
+The "current task" is modelled in the Canonical ABI's Python code by implicitly threading the `Task` object created by [`canon_lift`] through all the Python functions transitively called by `canon_lift`.
 Thus, although there can be multiple live `Task` objects in a component instance, "the current one" is always clear: it's the one passed to the current function as a parameter.

 ### Context-Local Storage